7 Best Form Backend Services in 2026 [Compared]

 3. FormSubmit.co

-FormSubmit is an email forwarding service.
-You point your form’s action attribute to https://formsubmit.co/your@email.com and submissions are forwarded to your inbox.
+FormSubmit is a free email-forwarding service.
+You point your form’s action attribute at https://formsubmit.co/your@email.com and submissions land in your inbox.
+It’s entirely free with no paid plans.

 What it does well:

 - Zero setup.
-No account required.
-Just put your email in the form action.
+No account required — put your email in the form action and confirm once.

 Where it falls short: